w3c/cogai/agents/Reflections.md

 # Reflections
 Some reflections on research challenges:

-TLDR: _we need an alternative to back propagation that supports continual learning from very few examples_
+TL;DR: _we need an alternative to back propagation that supports continual learning from very few examples_

 Humans learn from single examples, but back propagation requires large numbers of examples to learn effectively, and is illsuited to **continual learning**.
 The brain is believed to combine short term learning with the hippocampus and long term learning with the neocortex.
 How can we mimic that using artificial neural networks?